fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We call init and we write the answer into studyRight.

 We expect that there is some object alice2 where name matches '(?i)alice'.
+We expect that there is some object bob2 where credits is less than 15.